Show transcript Play Pause

 LWL-MuseumsCard

-Annual ticket for admission to the 31 museums of the LWL and LVR
+Annual admission ticket to the 31 museums of the LWL and LVR:

-• You can purchase vouchers for visits to the LWL Museums of Industrial Heritage and the LWL-MuseumsCard at our ticket office.
+You can purchase vouchers for admission to the LWL Museums of Industrial Heritage and the LWL-MuseumsCard at our ticket office.

-On the museum grounds near the entrance is the "Gastrobus", an English double-decker built in 1959 with seats inside and tables outside.
-From there you have a marvellous view of the backdrop of the hoist and the jetty.
+On the museum grounds near the entrance is the “Gastrobus,” a 1959 English double-decker with seating inside and outdoor tables.
+You will have a marvelous view of the Shiplift and pier from there.

-The Gastrobus is open from March to October, Tuesdays to Sundays from 11am to 6pm (subject to change).
-In the winter months, our catering services are available by prior arrangement.
+The Gastrobus is open March to October, Tuesday through Sunday from 11am to 6pm (subject to change).
+In the winter months, catering services are available by prior arrangement.

 Contact